 9. SCREENING AT THE FESTIVAL

-The festival has the right of multiple screenings of selected works within the context of Fantoche 2019.
+The festival has the right of multiple screenings of the selected works within the context of Fantoche 2020.
 The festival will not pay any film rental fees.

 Kids Film Competition: A seven-person kids’ jury selects the film for the Best Kids award.
 The winner of the Kids Audience Award is selected by the audience.
 A total prize fund of CHF 2,000 is awarded for the Kids Film Competition.